Part of the MahjTips guide library

 Is American Mahjong hard to learn?

 The basics are manageable, but the card takes practice.
-Most beginners improve quickly once they learn how to read group sizes and use jokers correctly.
+Most beginners improve quickly once they learn how to organize a rack, read group sizes, and use jokers correctly.

 Yes.
-American Mah Jongg depends on the current annual card for legal winning hands.
+American Mahjong depends on the current annual card for legal winning hands.

 Can two players win at the same time?